-A person capable of consenting may be sterilised if 18 years of age and above.
+A person capable of consenting may be sterilized if 18 years of age and above.

-A person capable of consenting may not be sterilised without his or her consent.
+A person capable of consenting may not be sterilized without his or her consent.

 Sterilization may be performed on a person under 18 years if failure to do so would jeopardize the person’s life or seriously impair his or her health.

-The above person may be sterilised if –
+The above person may be sterilized if –

 i) Consent is given by a person who is lawfully entitled to give consent.

 ii) An independent medical practitioner has consulted with that person and has provided a written opinion that sterilization is in the best interest of that person.

 iii) So authorised by a sterilization panel. (see next section)